NixOS/nixos-hardware/CONTRIBUTING.md

 ## 2. Adding Entry

-Link the profile in the table in README.md and in flake.nix.
+Link the profile in the table in README.md.

 ## 3. Testing